-- Primary prevention – statins are used to reduce the risk from serious cardiovascular events, such as heart attack and stroke, in patients over the age of 40 who present with a real and significant long-term risk.
+- Primary prevention – statins are used to reduce the risk from serious cardiovascular events, such as heart attack and stroke, in patients over the age of 40 who present with real and significant long-term risk.

 - Secondary prevention – statins help reduce the risk of additional cardiovascular events in patients with pre-existing cardiovascular disease.